Soean/torro-forms/README.txt

 == Description ==

 >**Drag & drop your survey in the WordPress way!**

->
+> !!!
+Attention !!!
+Questions will not be developed further as "Questions".
+Questions will change from a pure Survey Plugin to a Formbuilder.
+But no worry, this will not downgrade any functions and you will not loose any of your Surveys.
+Further informations are coming the next weeks.

->It never felt better to create your survey like with this plugin.
+It never felt better to create your survey like with this plugin.
 Do your survey and own the survey data.
 This is not software as a service, Questions is a totally independent and free plugin.

 **Elements to drop**